Day SIX – finals

 Another upset saw Wee Ming Hock beat 3/4 seed To Wai Lok in four games.
 Ming Hock’s opponent in the quarter final will be Iranian Sepehr Etemadpour who beat Korean Hoje Ryu in three games.
 Joshua Van Der Wath continued his giant killing spell beating second seed Kerwin Teh in five games.

-In the boys under 17s Shauqi Halim and Lee Yi Guan will face off tomorrow in the quarter finals after both continued their fine form, Shauqi beat Singaporean Josiah Ngiap Yen Chong in four games with Yi Guan beat Ahmed Aiman in three games.
+In the boys under 17s Shauqi Halim and Lee Yi Guan will face off tomorrow in the quarter finals after both continued their fine form, Shauqi beat Singaporean Josiah Ngiap Yen Chong in four games while Yi Guan beat Ahmed Aiman in three games.

 Andrew Cross reports